 If you have acid reflux on a regular basis, then you may be suffering from gastroesophageal reflux disease (GERD).
 Without proper treatment, the acidity may damage your esophagus and increase your risk of cancer.
-At SoHo Gastroenterology: Dr. Murray Orbuch, MD, which has two locations in SoHo, Manhattan, board-certified gastroenterologist Dr. Orbuch specializes in the management of acid reflux and GERD and can develop a treatment plan to reduce symptoms and risk of complications.
+At SoHo Gastroenterology: Dr. Murray Orbuch, MD, with two convenient locations in SoHo and the Financial district, Manhattan, board-certified gastroenterologist Dr. Orbuch specializes in the management of acid reflux and GERD and can develop a treatment plan to reduce symptoms and risk of complications.
 Call your nearest New York City office or book an appointment online today to get the relief you need.

 Acid reflux is a condition in which the acidic content of your stomach flows up into your esophagus.
 With acid reflux, you may taste regurgitated food in the back of your mouth or experience heartburn.

 GERD occurs when your acid reflux occurs frequently.
 You may have GERD if you experience mild acid reflux twice a week or moderate to severe acid reflux once a week.

 In addition to heartburn and a bad taste in your mouth, with GERD you may also experience:

 If you’re experiencing frequent episodes of acid reflux, you should schedule an appointment to see the team at SoHo Gastroenterology: Dr. Murray Orbuch, MD.